FileMaker WebDirect 18 Guide

 - FileMaker Cloud for AWS - a service that provides access in the cloud to custom apps that use FileMaker Pro Advanced, FileMaker Go, and FileMaker WebDirect.
 FileMaker Cloud for AWS runs on the Amazon Web Services (AWS) Cloud and is offered through AWS Marketplace.

-- Admin Console - refers to Admin Console for FileMaker Server and FileMaker Cloud for AWS, unless describing a particular product.
+- Admin Console - refers to Admin Console for FileMaker Server, FileMaker Cloud for AWS, and FileMaker Cloud, unless describing a particular product.
+FileMaker Cloud Admin Console refers to Admin Console for both FileMaker Cloud products, unless describing a particular product.

 For additional documentation, visit the Product Documentation Center.